 I’ve been a passionate reader my entire life.
 This blog stemmed from my hobby of reviewing books on Goodreads.

-I’m 26 years old, I live in New Hampshire with my husband, Nick and our two ferrets (Archer and Bear) and our two cats (Lily and Skippy).
+I’m 27 years old, I live in New Hampshire with my husband, Nick and our two cats, Lily and Skippy.
 By day (well, actually by night), I handle social media for my local news station.

 It’s cold in New Hampshire, so I drink lots of loose leaf tea and watch a lot of hockey.
 I play ball hockey.
 I also play the piano, trifle with photography, and I hike in the summer.
 But the most consistent hobby I have is that I read all.the.time.